 Next, you’ll want to take your winch cable and wrap it.
 Then, spool the winch cable and bring it to the anchor point, which, in this case, is a tree.
 You’ll finish adding the winch after setting the snatch block.

 Now you should check the integrity of your winch cable.
 You won’t have to power the winch motor on for this – you can just make use of free spooling.

 After you have set your winch line, it will be time to open the snatch block.
 Because you’ll be doubling the pulling power of your winch, you’re going to find that the line moves quite quickly, particularly when you are trying to winch in a remote area.

 Consider getting a winch line extension – the more line your winch has, the more power it will have.

 Step 3: attaching the snatch block with wire

 It’s now time to hook your snatch block up.
 After you’ve gotten your snatch block, you’re going to want to go back to the point of recovery from which you are going to pull.
 The soft shackle is going to hold the front bumper of your vehicle.

 After you’re at the recovery point, be sure to turn your engine on.
 It’s important to put some tension on the line, then return to the snatch block.
-You also have to ensure that the line is positioned in the center.
+You also have to ensure that the line is in the center position.

 This is what is going to double your winching power, and after you’ve done this, you’ll be ready for winching.